VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 Another intersting thing to notice is the size of the buffer, 4th line : `0x08048452 <+6>:     sub    esp,0x410` dont ask me how i know this.

-Now everything here is represented in hex (base-16) so in order to find out the size of the buffer convert the number "410" base-16 to base-10, well that's one way to do it there are others also.
+Now everything here is represented in hex (base-16) so in order to find out the size of the buffer convert the number "410" base-16 to base-10.

 Allright, since we know our binary is vulnerable to a buffer overflow it is time to find out how many bytes it requires to overwrite the return address